arttu76/xfer/README.md

 ## How to get it

 [Download the suitable executable for your operating system from the releases page](https://github.com/arttu76/xfer/releases) and save it on your hard drive.

+## Usage

+### 1. Start XFER on your "modern" computer:

 When running xfer, you probably don't need to change any options, but you can use the -h command line switch to see what options are available:

 ```
 $ xfer -h